 While you’re at High Trails, we’ll primarily need your help with two things; supervision in the dining hall and taking responsibility for any of your students who cannot participate in our program, either due to medical or discipline issues.
 You do not have to teach any classes or supervise any group activities of any kind.
 Aside from this, you are free to enjoy the outdoor atmosphere of the mountains.
 You can see more details of your expectations below.

 For teachers we have several buildings available in which to rest and relax.
 Rooms have between one and two twin sized beds, so be prepared to share a room with your fellow teachers.
 Sheets, blankets, pillows and towels are all provided; you do not have to bring bedding or sleeping bags.
-There is a TV/DVD player with satellite service, a refrigerator, microwave and coffee maker provided for your use.
+There is a TV with satellite service, a refrigerator, microwave and coffee maker provided for your use.
 Cell phone internet hotspots are recommended, but we do have limited satellite internet available in the dining hall, where you can use a community computer or your own laptop.
 Teacher housing is limited, so if you are planning on bringing teachers/adults in excess of the traditional ratio of 1 teacher per 30 students please let us know ahead of time so we can discuss availability.

 Number Of Teachers

 At least one of the adults attending camp must be a certified teacher employed by the school in attendance.
 One adult chaperone must attend camp for every 30 students.
 Parents are not allowed to attend camp as we believe this changes the experience for the child.
 There must be one school staff member readily available at all times in the case of an emergency.
-If you plan on leaving the camp property for a short time during your visit, please bring a cellular phone or pager so we can reach you in case of an emergency.
+If you plan on leaving the camp property for a short time during your visit, please bring a cellular phone so we can reach you in case of an emergency.

 We strongly encourage you to bring one personal vehicle with you to camp.
 There have been situations where a student is sick or disciplined, needs to go home, and their parents will not come pick them up.
 If you have your own vehicle at camp you can remedy this; if not, the student will be placed under your direct supervision.
 High Trails has vehicles to use in emergency situations, but for occasions such as wanting to drive into town to shop or needing to take a sick or disciplined student home, only your vehicle will suffice.